Dobrowod/SpecReader/README.md

 More information to follow...

-Simple SpecReader, terminal/command-line based.
+Simple python SpecReader, terminal/command-line based.
 Confirmed working on Linux/MacOS, should work on Windows but to be determined

 Use Instructions:
   Place SpecReader.py into the same folder as the Spec file you would like to process